Economics (ECON)

 TTh 1pm-2:15pm

-* ECON 108a or b, Quantitative Foundations of MicroeconomicsTolga Koker
+* ECON 108a, Quantitative Foundations of MicroeconomicsTolga Koker

 Introductory microeconomics with a special emphasis on quantitative methods and examples.
 Intended for students with limited or no experience with calculus.
 Enrollment limited.
 May not be taken after ECON 110 or 115.
 QR, SO